nus-cs2103-AY2223S1/tp/docs/tutorials/TracingCode.md

 <img src="../images/ArchitectureSequenceDiagram.png" width="550" />

 According to the sequence diagram you saw earlier (and repeated above for reference), the `UI` component yields control to the `Logic` component through a method named `execute`.
-Searching through the code base for an `execute()` method that belongs to the `Logic` component yields a promising candidate in `seedu.studentId.logic.Logic`.
+Searching through the code base for an `execute()` method that belongs to the `Logic` component yields a promising candidate in `seedu.address.logic.Logic`.

 <img src="../images/tracing/searchResultsForExecuteMethod.png" />